Combinatorial knot Floer homology and tangle decompositions: The top and text-to-top terms of grid homology

 \begin{proof}[Proof of Equation \eqref{eq:rank-of-top} in Theorem \ref{thm:str-GH-of-diagonal-knots}] By Lemma \ref{lem:M0} and Proposition \ref{lem:Amax}, the grid complex at $A=g(K)$ is

 \end{proof}

 \begin{proof}[Proof of Equation \eqref{eq:rank-of-top-1} in Theorem \ref{thm:str-GH-of-diagonal-knots}] Let $\G$ be an $n\times n$ diagonal grid diagram representing a prime diagonal knot $K$ other than the unknot.
-By applying grid moves to $\G$, we can assume that \begin{enumerate}[(A)] \item No square containing an $X$-marking shares an edge with any square containing an $O$-marking, and \item $n$ is the smallest among diagonal grid diagrams representing $K$. \end{enumerate} We recall that the state $\mathbf{x}_0=\mathbf{x}_0(\G)$ (Definition \ref{dfn:x0}) satisfies $A(\mathbf{x})<A(\mathbf{x}_0)$ if $\mathbf{x}\neq\mathbf{x}_0$.
+By applying grid moves to $\G$, we can assume that \begin{enumerate}[(A)] \item Every $X$-marking is not adjacent to the $O$-markings, and \item $n$ is the smallest among diagonal grid diagrams representing $K$. \end{enumerate} We recall that the state $\mathbf{x}_0=\mathbf{x}_0(\G)$ (Definition \ref{dfn:x0}) satisfies $A(\mathbf{x})<A(\mathbf{x}_0)$ if $\mathbf{x}\neq\mathbf{x}_0$.
 Let $\mathbf{x}_1,\dots,\mathbf{x}_n$ be the states obtained from $\mathbf{x}_0$ by switching the height of adjacent two points.

 We will see

 for $i=1,\dots,n$, and $A(\mathbf{x})\leq A(\mathbf{x}_0)-2$ if $\mathbf{x}\neq \mathbf{x}_0, \mathbf{x}_1,\dots,\mathbf{x}_n$.
 If this is verified, then the grid homology $\widetilde{GH}(\G)$ with the Alexander grading $A(\mathbf{x}_0)-1=g(K)-1$ is